 Hey guys!
 For months now, my wife and I have been loving the Slow Cooker Mississippi Pot Roast that we make at home.
 It’s easy to make, full of flavor, and just the perfect amount of kick to make it WAY better than a regular pot roast.
 After several times making it, we thought it would be even better if we tried a Smoked Mississippi Pot Roast using the same recipes you find online, but just on a smoker instead of a slow cooker.
 Well, on Easter Sunday we tested our theory and it turned out amazing!
 It’s super simple and all you need is a chuck roast, butter, ranch packet, beef seasoning packet, and pepperoncinis.
 Let’s get to this…

-How to Make a Mississippi Pot Roast on a Smoker
+How to Make a Smoked Mississippi Pot Roast

 You can use any type of pellets for this recipe, but we chose Mesquite pellets.